How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 |---|---|---|

-| Viewer | Watch only, no editing or commenting | Sharing with clients, family, or anyone who just needs to watch |
+| Viewer | Watch the video only | Sharing with clients, family, students, or anyone who only needs to watch |

-| Commenter | Watch and leave comments | When you want feedback without giving edit access |
+| Commenter | Watch the video and leave comments | Asking for feedback without giving full access |

 - Click Copy link, then click Done.

 Paste the link into an email, chat message, or document.
-Anyone who receives it can open and watch the video right away.

 Now that you know how to share from a desktop, let's look at how to do the same from your phone.